-Expressions of interest for the senior roles came from ten students (four girls and six boys) and applications were submitted to Mrs Gardner, Year 10 Progress Leader.
+Expressions of interest for the senior roles came from 10 students (4 girls and 6 boys) and applications were submitted to Mrs Gardner, Year 10 Progress Leader.
 Interviews followed, with students being asked the final question to 'WIN' the school - What's going well?
 What needs to improve?
 And the next steps to take...

-"The two hours I spent interviewing the candidates with Headteacher, Miss Langston, was incredibly humbling.
-I was amazed by the students' interview skills and the quality of their responses to the questions we asked.
-I was especially proud of the passion each candidate showed when students talked about the legacy they wished to leave and how much they valued being part of the King's community."
+'The 2 hours I spent interviewing the candidates, with Assistant Head Miss Langston, was incredibly humbling.
+I was amazed by the student's interview skills and the quality of their responses to the questions we asked.
+I was especially proud of the passion each candidate showed when students talked about the legacy they wished to leave and how much they valued being part of the King's community.'
 (Mrs Gardner)

-After hustings in the Main Hall on Friday 5 July, where all students addressed the staff and their peers through campaign speeches and videos, voting got underway.
+After hustings in the Assembly hall on Friday, where all students addressed the staff and their peers through campaign speeches and videos, voting got underway.